Full-Form of POS (Point of Sale)

-- For retailers dealing in apparel, they will need to upload pictures of the products in the digital catalog.
+- For retailers dealing in apparel, they will need to upload pictures of the digital catalog products.

 - For retailers dealing in electronic items, they will need to upload serial numbers into their point of sale software.

-- For retailers dealing in packaged goods, they can identify products that are going to expire anytime soon on the basis of their expiry dates.
+- For retailers dealing in packaged goods, they can identify products that will expire anytime soon based on their expiry dates.

 The examples of point of sale include Magestore, Shopkeep, Shopify, Lightspeed, Vend Pos, etc.

 Magestore is intuitive and has a user-friendly interface.
-It helps retailers in managing their inventories and speeds up the process of revenue generation by easy conversion of sales.
-Magestore point of sale is equipped with numerous payment methods like online and offline payments, partial payments, split payments, etc for enhancing the convenience of the users.
+It helps retailers manage their inventories and speeds up revenue generation by easy conversion of sales.
+Magestore point of sale is equipped with numerous payment methods like online and offline payments, partial payments, split payments, etc. to enhance the users’ convenience.

-These systems can be used for the purpose of having access to the inventory, customers and annual sales information anytime and from anywhere, managing sales returns, business expansion, fast checkouts, inventory control, enabling retailers to conduct their business online, management of accounts, management of employees and management of customers as well.
+These systems can be used for the purpose of having access to the inventory, customers, and annual sales information anytime and from anywhere, managing sales returns, business expansion, fast checkouts, inventory controlInventory ControlInventory control is adopted by organizations to properly manage the inventory/stock stored in the course of business to minimize storage & carrying charges for the inventory and satisfy its customer’s demands in the market., enabling retailers to conduct their business online, management of accounts, management of employees and management of customers as well.